Γ

 • Comfrey + Calendula: Particularly gentle on the skin, ideal for sensitive areas

-• Comfrey + Wintergreen: Natural salicylate for anti-inflammatory effects
+• Comfrey + Wintergreen: Natural salicylate for anti-inflammatory effect

-• Comfrey + Cayenne pepper: Promotes circulation in chronic joint pain
+• Comfrey + Cayenne Pepper: Promotes blood circulation for chronic joint complaints

 Comfrey-Arnica Power Combo for Sports Injuries

-This combination combines the tissue-regenerating power of comfrey with the decongestant properties of arnica – a top-notch comfrey home remedy for active people.
-Those seeking particularly intensive care can rely on highly concentrated organic arnica and horse ointment gels, which specifically target bruises, swelling, and muscle and joint pain.
+This combination unites the tissue-regenerating power of comfrey with the decongestant properties of arnica - a top-notch comfrey home remedy for active people.
+Those who want particularly intensive care can use highly concentrated organic arnica and horse chestnut gels, which specifically act against bruises, swelling, and muscle & joint pain.

-Optimal mixing ratio: 60% comfrey oil extract + 40% arnica oil extract result in an ointment that both reduces acute swelling and accelerates healing.
+Optimal Mixing Ratio: 60% comfrey oil extract + 40% arnica oil extract result in a salve that both reduces acute swelling and accelerates healing.

-component Quantity (100ml ointment) Main active ingredient Special effect
+Component Quantity (100ml salve) Main active ingredient Special effect

 Comfrey oil extract 48ml Allantoin Cell regeneration, wound healing